dart-lang/pub-dev/doc/development.md

 dart bin/fake_server.dart run --data-file=dev-data-file.jsonl
 ```

+## Local accounts

+The web app and the API endpoints use a simple mechanism to map access tokens
+to authenticated accounts: `user-at-domain-dot-com` gets mapped to `user@domain.com`.

 ## Updating generated code

 The application and various packages uses
 [builders](https://pub.dev/packages/build) to generate code based on source
 annotations.
 Input files are usually listed in `build.yaml`, and generated